marstef/STAR-WARS-1.1/README.md

 # STAR-WARS-MOD
-This mod adds star wars designed block, units, turrets and much more, still in alpha , i future there will be maps, lot of maps, just wait on it
+This mod adds star wars designed block, units, turrets and much more, still in alpha , in future there will be maps, lot of maps, just wait on it :)

 ## Update v1.1
 - Added 1 new unit